Skip to main content

 MSIM scholarships

-All students who apply to the MSIM program by the priority I or II deadlines are automatically considered for merit-based scholarships, also called the Dean’s Scholarship.
+All students who apply to the MSIM program by the priority I or II deadlines are automatically considered for a merit-based scholarship, also called the Dean’s Scholarship.
 There is no additional application required for these scholarships; the MSIM program application will act as your scholarship application.
+Dean’s Scholarships will be given for one term, will not exceed $4,500 and are not renewable.

 Additionally, the MSIM program offers a Supplemental Award that students can apply for in a separate section of the regular application.
 To be eligible for this scholarship, students must have completed their application by the priority II deadline for the term they are applying for and must complete either a FAFSA or WAFSA application.
-Particularly meritorious students may be able to receive both a merit-based scholarship and a Supplemental Award.
+Students may be able to receive both a merit-based scholarship and a Supplemental Award.
 Funding is extremely limited and not guaranteed to any individuals.
-MSIM Supplemental Awards will be given for one term and will not exceed $4,500.
+Supplemental Awards will be given for one term and are not renewable.
 We will notify all applicants who follow the process as soon as a decision is made.

 This process is separate from federal financial aid, for which eligible students should also apply.